 However, the bus follows a slightly circuitous route, which together with stops makes the journey time by bus somewhat longer than when driving by car — around 6 to 6.5 hours, depending on the route chosen.

-Advance online tickets begin at around $30 each way ($60 round trip), with walk-up fares around $55-$65 each way ($110-$130 round trip).
+Advance online tickets are around $35-$50 each way ($70 round trip), with walk-up fares around $55-$70 each way ($110-$140 round trip), depending on day of travel.
 Tickets can either be purchased in advance or at the bus station on the day of travel.

-Two direct bus services, one early morning and one early evening, depart Charlotte for Savannah daily.
-The first leaves Charlotte at 6:55am, arriving in Savannah at 1:05pm.
-The second leaves Charlotte at 4:20pm, arriving Savannah 10:50pm.
+Two direct bus services, one early morning and one late afternoon, depart Charlotte for Savannah daily.
+The first leaves Charlotte at 6:55am, arriving in Savannah at 1:15pm.
+The second leaves Charlotte at 4:50pm, arriving Savannah 11:40pm.

 Charlotte’s Greyhound station is at 601 West Trade Street (see map), a few minutes walk from downtown Charlotte.
 Savannah’s station is likewise conveniently situated, immediately west of downtown at 610 West Oglethorpe Avenue (see map), with multiple connecting public transit services within a few yards in both cases.